-- All material needed for the exam will be distributed through Edita (Tilaa prujut!/Order Teaching Materials!). - Material will mostly consist of the lecture slides. - Also some tutorial material will be added. - Most of the material will also be made available through the course homepage. - There is no single book the course will be based on but we can recommend a few related ones.
+- All material needed for the exam will be distributed through Edita and through the course Web pages. - Material will mostly consist of the lecture slides. - Also some tutorial material will be added. - There is no single book the course will be based on but we can recommend a few related ones.